DragonSenses/complete-ecommerce-store/journey.md

     },
 ```

 If the user adds a duplicate, already existing item in the cart let's notify them with a toast message.
+We can check for a duplicate item by comparing the `item.id` to that of the passed-in `data.id`.

 ```tsx
 const useCart = create(